Anosov diffeomorphisms of products I. Negative curvature and rational homology spheres: Simplicial semi-norm and outer automorphism groups

 As explained\footnote{See the arXiv preprint of~\cite{GL}, version 1511.00261v1, Lemma 2.1.} by Gogolev-Lafont~\cite{GL}, aspherical manifolds whose fundamental group has torsion outer automorphism group do not support transitive Anosov diffeomorphisms.
 For let $M$ be an aspherical manifold with torsion $\Out(\pi_1(M))$ and suppose that there exists an Anosov diffeomorphism $f\colon M\longrightarrow M$.
 Since $\Out(\pi_1(M))$ is torsion, there is some $l$ such that $(\pi_1(f))^l$ is an inner automorphism of $\pi_1(M)$, and so $((\pi_1(f))^l)^*\colon H^*(\pi_1(M);\R)\longrightarrow H^*(\pi_1(M);\R)$ is the identity.
 Since $M$ is aspherical, the commutative diagram in Figure \ref{f:outer} implies that $(f^l)^*$ must be the identity on $H^*(M;\R)$.
 This is however impossible by Ruelle-Sullivan's Theorem \ref{results} (b) or by Shiraiwa's Theorem~\ref{results} (c) (note that, after passing to finite coverings if necessary, we may assume that $f$ has orientable invariant distributions).

-In fact, Gogolev-Lafont showed (using the Lefschetz number) that the above result holds without the assumption on the transitivity of the Anosov diffeomorphism~\cite[Lemma 4.1]{GL}.
-Appealing furthermore to results of Paulin~\cite{Paulin}, Bestvina-Feighn~\cite{BF} and Bowditch~\cite{Bow}, they then deduced that negatively curved manifolds of dimension greater than two do not support Anosov diffeomorphisms, waving thus the transitivity assumption in Yano's Theorem~\ref{results} (d).
+In fact, the above result holds without the transitivity assumption (using the Lefschetz number), as pointed out for instance by Gogolev and Lafont~\cite[Lemma 4.1]{GL}.
+Appealing furthermore to results of Paulin~\cite{Paulin}, Bestvina-Feighn~\cite{BF} and Bowditch~\cite{Bow}, Gogolev-Lafont then deduced that negatively curved manifolds of dimension greater than two do not support Anosov diffeomorphisms, waving thus the transitivity assumption in Yano's Theorem~\ref{results} (d).
 An important observation in~\cite{GL} is that this result can be extended to direct products of finitely many negatively curved manifolds of dimensions greater than two.
 For let $\Gamma$ be the fundamental group of a product of negatively curved manifolds $M_1\times\cdots\times M_s$ and denote by $\Gamma_i$ the fundamental group of each factor $M_i$, $i=1,...,s$.
 Since each $\Gamma_i$ is hyperbolic and thus does not contain any subgroup isomorphic to $\Z^2$, every automorphism $\varphi\colon\Gamma\longrightarrow\Gamma$ permutes those $\Gamma_i$.
 In particular, there is a homomorphism from the automorphism group $\Aut(\Gamma)$ to the symmetric group $\Sym(s)$, which clearly gives rise to a homomorphism $\Out(\Gamma)\longrightarrow\Sym(s)$.
 The kernel of the latter homomorphism is $\Out(\Gamma_1)\times\cdots\times\Out(\Gamma_s)$, which implies that $\Out(\Gamma)$ is finite since each $\Out(\Gamma_i)$ is finite (because $\Gamma_i$ is hyperbolic; cf.~\cite{Paulin,BF}).

 Using the finiteness of the outer automorphism group in showing non-existence of Anosov diffeomorphisms on direct products of negatively curved manifolds of dimensions at least three is particularly important, because the simplicial semi-norm of a homology class in $H_k(M_1\times\cdots\times M_s;\R)$ might be zero when